 Let us guide you though the basics – whether you’re planting in large spaces such as allotments, or smaller spaces such as on patios, balconies or even windowsills.

 If you’re short on space, you’ll be pleased to know that many vegetables can be grown in containers.
 All you need is a nice sunny spot on your patio and a good quality planter.
 Then just let nature do the rest!
 Containers look just as attractive on balconies or against walls, and will still allow you to make the st of your outdoor space.
+To save space check out our wilko Plant Pot Wall Bracket (image to your left).
+The bracket fits 30cm plant pots and can be hung from fences.
+Pots aren’t just for flowers, they can be filled with your favourite herbs – just remember to hang them in a sunny space.

 If you don’t have a garden at all, why not grow a few of your favourite herbs on your windowsill?
 Basil or parsley are easy to grow, and it’s so nice having fresh herbs to add to your homemade pizza or fish pie!